yamafaktory/grunt-locales/README.md

 The goal of this grunt task is to automate the localization of HTML templates and JavaScript source files.

 grunt-locales parses `localize` attributes in HTML files as well as `localize` method calls in JS files and collects the parsed locale strings in JSON files for translation.
-The translated JSON locale files are then compiled into JavaScript files containing the map of translation functions.
+The translated JSON locale files are then compiled into JavaScript files containing an object with translation mappings.

 The JSON locale files can also be exported and imported to and from CSV locale files to ease the translation process.

-To support translation features like pluralization and gender selection, this project relies on Alex Sexton's [MessageFormat](https://github.com/SlexAxton/messageformat.js) library to parse the locale strings and compile the translation functions.
+To support translation features like pluralization and gender selection, this project relies on Alex Sexton's [MessageFormat](https://github.com/SlexAxton/messageformat.js) library to parse the locale strings and compile the dynamic translation functions.

 ### Usage Examples